nick-kanakis/perses/README.md

 #### Inject Latency
 To inject a failure, you need to fill the **latency** (milliseconds) you want to inject and the **rate***.

-**Note: The rate value is between 0 and 1, so if you choose 0.5 you are saying that Perses need to inject the failure only in 50% of the calls*
+****Note**: The rate value is between 0 and 1 (default), so if you choose 0.5 there is 50% change each time the method is executed that the selected attack will be triggered*

 #### Restore
 To restore the default behavior of the method, you can click in the button called **Restore**.